• Target level of study

 • Participate in the dissemination and promotion of results and studies

-• Understand the dynamics of living resources and aquatic ecosystems and their interactions,
+• Understanding the dynamics of living resources and aquatic ecosystems and their interactions,

-• Be able to analyze the functioning of operating systems, from upstream to downstream,
+• Be able to analyze the functioning of operating systems, from upstream to downstream in the supply chain.

-• Develop a critical understanding of aquaculture development and principles,
+• Develop a critical understanding of the development and principles of aquaculture,

-• To produce species in different aquaculture production systems in a sustainable way, taking into account epidemiological, environmental and welfare regulations,
+• Producing species in different aquaculture production systems in a sustainable manner, taking into account epidemiological, environmental, and welfare regulations.

-• Assess and manage human impact on exploited aquatic ecosystems in an integrated manner
+• Assess and manage human impacts on exploited aquatic ecosystems in an integrated manner

-• Assess, exploit and manage aquatic bioresources sustainably,
+• Assess, exploit, and sustainably manage aquatic bioresources,

-• Contribute to cutting-edge research on the development of aquatic bioresources practices and valorization
+• Contribute to cutting-edge research on the development of practices and the promotion of aquatic bioresources

 Read more